Handle unlimited channels

 Guarantee message order

-You can perform asynchronous operations anywhere along a socket's inbound or outbound stream without any risk of disrupting the message processing order.
+You can perform asynchronous operations anywhere along a socket's inbound or outbound stream without disrupting the message processing order.
+Streams behave like processing queues by default.

 Monitor message backpressure